-Solid Waste - The most significant items affecting the results of operations of our Solid Waste business during the three and six months ended June 30, 2015 as compared with the prior year periods are summarized below:
+Solid Waste - The most significant items affecting the results of operations of our Solid Waste business during the three and nine months ended September 30, 2015 as compared with the prior year periods are summarized below:

-- In the second quarter of 2015, we recognized a \$55 million charge associated with withdrawal from certain underfunded multiemployer pension plans in Tiers 2 and 3; - Results from our recycling business were unfavorable compared to the prior year periods principally due to (i) lower market prices for recyclable commodities; (ii) lower volumes and (iii) the impairment of various recycling assets.
-These unfavorable variances were partially offset by reduced costs driven, in part, by (i) increased efforts to reduce controllable recycling rebates paid to customers; (ii) better alignment of rebate structures to commodity prices for new recycling contracts and (iii) ongoing business improvement efforts around inbound quality control; - Our traditional solid waste business, excluding the pension charges discussed above, benefited from internal revenue growth, principally in our collection business, and the impact of lower fuel prices; offset, in part, by - · The transfer of certain sales employees included in our Corporate and Other segment in the prior year periods; - · The unfavorable impact of foreign currency fluctuations, which affects our Canadian operations in Tiers 1 and 3; and - The reversal of a reserve in the second quarter of 2014 due to a favorable litigation resolution in Tier 1.
+- We recognized \$51 million of net charges associated with withdrawal from certain underfunded multiemployer pension plans in Tiers 2 and 3 primarily in the second quarter of 2015; - Results from our recycling business were unfavorable compared to the prior year periods principally due to (i) lower market prices for recyclable commodities; (ii) lower volumes and (iii) the impairment of various recycling assets.
+These unfavorable variances were partially offset by reduced costs driven, in part, by (i) increased efforts to reduce controllable recycling rebates paid to customers; (ii) better alignment of rebate structures with commodity prices for new recycling contracts and (iii) ongoing business improvement efforts around inbound quality control; - Our collection and disposal operations, excluding the pension plan charges discussed above, benefited from internal revenue growth and the impact of lower fuel prices; offset, in part, by - The unfavorable impact of foreign currency fluctuations, which affects our Canadian operations in Tiers 1 and 3;

+- The transfer of certain sales employees included in our Corporate and Other segment in the prior year periods; - · Higher landfill related costs in the current year periods; and - The reversal of a reserve in the second quarter of 2014 due to a favorable litigation resolution in Tier 1.